-- Administering medications, assessing students to determine if the symptoms were significant to their psychological illness, or body illness.
+- Administering medications, and assessing students to determine if the symptoms were significant to their psychological illness, or body illness.

-- Responsible for planning, implementing, coordinating and evaluating school health services.
+- Responsible for planning, implementing, coordinating, and evaluating school health services.

-- Maximize the quantity of in class time by reducing the incidence of health related absenteeism.
+- Maximize the quantity of in-class time by reducing the incidence of health-related absenteeism.